philippeback/amber-kickstart/README.md

 2. Instead of doing point 1. and 2. in the instructions you may fork this project and then clone it with

          git clone https://github.com/myGitHubId/amber-kickstart.git
+3. This project and the instructions might be superseeded when https://github.com/hhzl/grunt-init-amber has been integrated into a next Amber release.